|

 - Written by Skipjack Heritage -

+Before English settlement, the region was inhabited by Indigenous peoples including groups connected to the Pocomoke and Annemessex areas of the Eastern Shore.
+European colonization dramatically reduced Native populations through disease, land displacement, and conflict during the seventeenth century.
 Years before the white man came to the Island it was known to be the Indian country of the Manokin Tribe.
 Their wigwams lined the shore and their canoes skimmed the waters of Tangier Sound.
 They loved the creeks and the forests, both of which supplied them with food.
 Many trails were made across the marshes while trapping for muskrats, hunting deer and wild foul.
 They also searched the forest for sassafras trees where its roots were used to brew a tea which they drank as a spring tonic to thin their blood.
 The names as we know them such as the Wicomico's, Manokins, Nanicokes, Choptanks, Pocomokes, etc. were given to them by the white man.
 These names were associated with the rivers in which they lived on or near.

 Records show that Virginian “John Westlock” was the first white man to trade with the Indians around 1620.
 He made frequent trips to the Island bringing cloth, looking glasses, kettles, tobacco and blankets giving them to the Indians in exchange for their rich furs and pottery.
 The Indians did not keep the Island long as their own.
 The white men knew of it and soon began to settle there.
 As more families came the Indians became restless and in a short time left the [Deal] Island to go north into Delaware where they joined the Algonquin tribe.

 The Manokin Indians were a sub-tribe or band of the Pocomoke Paramountcy and were located in a Neck known as Arrococo by the native people and later called Revel’s Neck (see Randall Revell, 1613-1686/7).
 This area is best described as the lands on the south side of the Manokin River and the north side of a Creek known then and now as Back Creek.
 An Indian town was located in a fork, between the Manokin River on the north and a branch on the south side of the river called Trading Branch (AKA Mumford’s Branch and today King’s Creek).
 This area of Old Somerset County, Maryland was a well-documented trading post for early Europeans and the Indigenous people of the Eastern Shore.
-It appears that English settlers from the Colony of Virginia were visiting this area long before the county of Somerset was formed, or the Colony of Maryland settled.
-The best evidence of this fact is recorded in Somerset County Judicial Records.
-Most of the settlers of this area came from Virginia's Eastern Shore after 1660. the two main reasons for the migration were first the choice land taken up in Virginia was still available here in Somerset and secondly Virginia was mostly intolerant to any religious groups not affiliated with the Church of England.

-The deposition of several residents and visitors to this area paint a picture of the trading on the Manokin River water shed.
-"John Westlock" states that he was trading with the natives in Manokin as early as 1620.
-In 1666 Westlock received a patent from the Calvert’s called Brownstone, located on the north side of the Manokin River just to the north of Trading Branch Fork.
-Early settlers were Stephen Horsey, Ambrose Dixon, Randall Revell and eventually many others including John Evans at Smith Island named after Henry Smith who patented the 1,000 acre plantation called "Pitchcroft" on June 3, 1679.
-The first white man who had the first land grant in the area that became "Deal Island" was issued to John Laws in 1676.
-The official communities were first known as "hundreds" as was the tradition back in England.
+Depositions from early residents and travelers provide a vivid glimpse into trade along the watershed of the Manokin River.
+One account records that “John Westlock” was trading with Native inhabitants in the Manokin region as early as 1620.
+In 1666, Westlock received a land patent from the Calvert family known as “Brownstone,” located on the north side of the Manokin River near Trading Branch Fork.
+Among the earliest settlers were Stephen Horsey, Ambrose Dixon, Randall Revell, and eventually many others, including John Evans at Smith Island, which was named after Henry Smith.
+Smith patented the 1,000-acre plantation known as “Pitchcroft” on June 3, 1679.
+The first recorded land grant in the area that later became Deal Island was issued to John Laws in 1676.
+In keeping with English tradition, these early communities were officially organized into districts known as “hundreds.”

 As early as 1607, in the history of Captain John Smith’s first voyage of exploration of the Chesapeake Bay he states there is but one entrance by sea into this Country and it is at the mouth of a very goodly Bay, 18 to 20 myles broad........
 He crossed from the new settlement of Jamestown to the Eastern Shore (Somerset County) and after several adventures discovered what was called at the time "Russell Isles (Tangier, Smith, Hollands, South Marsh, Bloodsworth, etc.) and named after the doctor (Dr. Walter Russell) that accompanied Captain John Smith on his voyage, where they saw many creeks, rivers and islands.
 Records from 1620 recount a trading session between the Manokin and visiting Europeans at an Indian village along the south bank of Manokin Creek in what is now Princess Anne.
 It should be noted that while Captain John Smith was welcomed at various locations and traded with the Indians that not all welcomed John Smith as the Englishmen, the white man on many occassion were greeted by flights of arrows from the tree tops.